William of Rubruck: Travels

 After reaching the Crimean town of Sudak, William continued his trek with oxen and carts.
 Nine days after crossing the Don, he met Sartaq Khan, next ruler of the Kipchak Khanate.
 The Khan sent William on to his father, Batu Khan, at Sarai near the Volga River.
 Five weeks later, after the departure from Sudak, he reached the encampment of Batu Khan, Mongol ruler of the Kipchak Khanate and Volga River region.
 William is said to have taken an aggressive approach with Batu, promising him eternal damnation and everlasting fire should he not convert.
 Batu was offended by William's preaching and reportedly saw it as a threat.
 Batu refused conversion but sent the ambassadors on to the Great Khan of the Mongols, Möngke Khan.

-William and his travelling companions set off on horseback on 16 September 1253 on a 9,000 km journey to the court of the Great Khan at Karakorum in modern-day Mongolia.
+William and his traveling companions set off on horseback on 16 September 1253 on a 9,000 km journey to the court of the Great Khan at Karakorum in modern-day Mongolia.
 Arriving in late December they were received courteously, and he was given an audience on 4 January 1254.
-William's account provided an extensive description of the city's walls, markets and temples, and the separate quarters for Muslim and Chinese craftsmen among a surprisingly cosmopolitan population.
+William's account provided an extensive description of the city's walls, markets, and temples, and the separate quarters for Muslim and Chinese craftsmen among a surprisingly cosmopolitan population.
 He also visited the court of the Vastacius (Empire of Nicaea) during the feast day of Felicitas and met Nicaean envoys during his travels.
 Among the Europeans he encountered were the nephew of an English bishop, a woman from Lorraine who cooked William's Easter dinner, and Guillaume Boucher, a French silversmith who was making ornaments for the Khan's women and altars for the Nestorian Christians.
 William is highly critical of Nestorians in his accounts, believing them to be heretical.

 William's party stayed at the Khan's camp until 10 July 1254, when they began their long journey back home.
 After spending two weeks in late September with Batu Khan, and Christmas at Nakhchivan in present-day Azerbaijan, he and his companions reached the County of Tripoli on 15 August 1255.